nt246/NTRES6940-data-science/assignments/assignment_6.md

 Hints:

--   you can either use a for loop or a while loop
+-   you can either use a for loop or a while loop (see <https://r4ds.had.co.nz/iteration.html#unknown-sequence-length>)

 -   you will need to have a few conditional executions inside the loop.
 Think carefully about the ordering of these